 There are two types of magazine ads that successful multiplatform publishers bundle into their multiplatform rate cards.
 Each item on the rate card has a value associated with it.
 Bought separately, they would add up and be quite expensive, but packages of the complete bundle (typically for 12 months, 6 months, or 3 months), allow the publisher to assign a steep multiplatform discount that brings the price down considerably.
-A steep package discount will help move the conversation away from pricing of the individual elements, since concerns about a particular rate will be far more than offset by the total package discount.
+A steep package discount will help move the conversation away from the pricing of the individual elements since concerns about a particular rate will be far more than offset by the total package discount.

 Learn the secrets behind today's most rapidly growing niche publishers.
 Download a FREE copy of How to Develop a Multiplatform Magazine Business Plan, and discover how large your magazine business could become and how much of an investment will be required to build your business to maturity.

 This total package – which typically includes social media, channel sponsorship, portal extras, email extras, and even directory listings or lead generation opportunities – meets the needs of sponsors who want to be part of the story, while preserving the best parts of the display advertising game they already know.
 For the publisher, selling packages allows for a more efficient sale (as opposed to selling many remnants), and helps make your best sponsors your true partners in your digital and print offerings.

 The two types of magazine ads we think should come bundled in this multiplatform advertising package are:

 - Audited magazine display ads (print and qualifying digital editions)

 - Native magazine sponsored articles (non-audited circulation editions)